thundertheidiot/newsapi-demo/readme.md

 Right clicking on any of the sub menus will close the menu.

-## About the project
+## About

+This project was made to fulfill a preliminary task for a job internship application, but I also used this as a learning opportunity.
+Using reqwest for a rest api was already a familiar task, but I hadn't really made a proper GUI before.

-I picked [Iced](https://iced.rs) as the GUI library, because it was the only rust gui library I had heard about before, and I wanted to learn one.
+I picked [Iced](https://iced.rs) as the GUI library, because it was the only Rust GUI library I had heard about before, and I wanted to learn one.